AkhmedovEhson/Socket-API/README.md

 # Socket-API
+✨💬 Welcome to Socket API.

+# Using stuff ...
+* 🌱 Protocol - TCP/IP
+* 📸 Synchronization
+* #️⃣ End to end encryption

+# About (?)
-Simple chat inside of terminal, uses end-to-end encryption
+Simple chat inside of terminal, protected by AES end-to-end encryption